roleypoly/roleypoly/packages/design-system/README.md

 Run:

-- `yarn storybook` to get started.
+- `yarn start:design-system` to get started.

+Need to make a new component?

+- `yarn create-component <atomic-type> <name>`
+  - This will create the skeleton files needed for a component.
+  - See below for atomic types.

 ## Atomic Design 101